br33dlove/UiWrapper/README.md

 # UiWrapper

-Library to provide wrapping of Android Fragments to smooth out lifecycles and provide view framework for MVP architectures on Android platform
+Library to provide wrapping of Android Fragments to smooth out lifecycles and provide framework for MVP architectures on the Android platform.

 # Implementing UiWrapper

-The UiWrapper library provides the means to structure an application's UI in terms of a UI abstraction (the Ui interface), a UI implementation (an Android fragment), a UiModel holding the UI's state, and a UiWrapper handling the UI logic in response to events from the UI implementation and interacting with back-end services.
+The UiWrapper library provides the means to structure an application's UI in terms of a UI abstraction (the Ui interface), a UI implementation (an Android fragment), a UiModel holding the UI's state, and a Presenter handling the UI logic in response to events from the UI implementation and interacting with back-end services (UiWrapper).

+Here I am going to take you through an example of a screen where a list of data is downloaded from a server and shown if the download is successful, or have an error state shown if unsuccessful.
+While downloading, a loading state is shown, and when downloaded a user can tap on a list item to be navigated to a screen displaying the details of that item.

 <b>Ui</b>